 In Your Neighborhood

 - Join your local “Friends of” group.
-Use the Philadelphia School District School Finder tool to find your neighborhood school.
-Then, check Philly School News’ ever-expanding list of Friends groups to see if yours is listed.
-If not, try your local civic association, which may have an education committee.
+Use the Philadelphia School District School Finder tool to find your neighborhood school—simply type in your zip code to find out.
+Then, follow the School District of Philadelphia on Facebook and Twitter to get live updates.
+Try your local civic association, which may have an education committee.
 Otherwise, call the school for info.

 - Create your own “Friends of” group.
-The Crosstown Coalition, a group of local civic associations, has developed a “Friends of Starter Kit,” a comprehensive guide by experienced school group leaders on how to navigate your local school, the District, and the neighborhood to ensure your group is successful.
+The Crosstown Coalition, a group of local civic associations, has a comprehensive guide by experienced school group leaders on how to navigate your local school, the District, and the neighborhood to ensure your group is successful.
 The first thing they’ll say: Make sure you are working with the school principal, not around her.
 (Read more about the Crosstown Coalition.)

 - Join the Parents Association.
 Have a child in a local public or charter school?
 Become one of the heroes who keeps the place running and getting better.
 In some schools, parents associations are the reasons students get playround equipment, or new workbooks, or Spanish class.
 They organize fundraisers, volunteer in the building, help principals with community outreach and participate in teacher appreciation events.